Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/lighting/lights.md

 ## Attaching a Light to the Mouse Cursor

-Using **SceneScript**, you can also dynamically attach the light to the mouse cursor position which essentially turns the mouse into a kind of flash light that shines onto the scene.
+Using **SceneScript**, you can also dynamically attach the light to the mouse cursor position which essentially turns the mouse into a *flash light* that shines onto the scene.

 ![Real-time lighting and reflections](/img/pbr/pbr_mouse.gif)